Looking for information on Croatian visas? How and where to get one, how about the Schengen zone, and getting visas on the border.

 Croatia joined the EU on July 1, 2013, and it became the 28th member of the bloc that day.
 Regarding the Schengen zone, however, Croatia has still not joined.
 Tourists coming from Slovenia and Hungary to Croatia will be exiting the Schengen zone.

-Croatia is, however, very close to joining, with 2019 slated as the likely entrance date.
+Croatia has, however, for a while been very close to joining, but always one step too short.
+Currently, it’s reasonable to expect that the entry date will happen before 2024.
 We will update this article as things progress, but currently having a Schengen visa does NOT mean automatic entrance into Croatia.

 HOWEVER, if you have a dual or multi-entry Schengen visa, you may enter Croatia without an additional Croatian tourist visa IF you have at least one unused entry upon entering Croatia.
 The same is also true for foreigners who have a residence permit in a Schengen.